startup-bootstrap-engine/startup-docs/docs/general-overview/getting-started.md

   - It can also serve as a portfolio, but make it clear the parts you worked on.

 - **Coordination:**
-  - I () just coordinate the flow of tasks.
+  - I (Joao Paulo) just coordinate the flow of tasks.
 I'm not anyone's boss or manager.
   - It works better that way because I created the entire codebase from scratch and I have a lot of experience on what needs to be done.

 - **Task Autonomy:**